Why You Need a Digital Planning System

 Budget Tracking Tools

 Budget management is where most couples feel the most stress, and generic planning platforms often have the weakest budget tools.
-For dedicated budget tracking, Google Sheets with a wedding budget template remains the most flexible option — customise it to your exact categories, share it with your partner, and access it anywhere.
+For dedicated budget tracking, Google Sheets with a wedding budget template remains the most flexible option — customize it to your exact categories, share it with your partner, and access it anywhere.
 For something more polished, Mint or YNAB can track wedding spending alongside your regular finances.
 The Zola budget tracker is adequate for basic tracking but lacks the granularity that detail-oriented couples want (cost-per-head calculations, payment schedule tracking, deposit vs. final balance tracking).

 Guest List and Seating Management

 Managing a guest list sounds simple until you are tracking invitations sent, RSVPs received, meal preferences, dietary restrictions, table assignments, plus-one confirmations, and hotel room blocks for 150 people.
 AllSeated and TablePlanner are the best dedicated seating chart tools — they let you build a 3D model of your venue, drag and drop guests into seats, and flag conflicts (feuding family members, accessibility needs).
-For guest list tracking, most all-in-one platforms handle this well, but a shared Google Sheet with colour-coded status columns is hard to beat for raw flexibility.
+For guest list tracking, most all-in-one platforms handle this well, but a shared Google Sheet with color-coded status columns is hard to beat for raw flexibility.

 Design and Inspiration Tools